KhrystynaDubovyk/RequirementsTest/req-s/TRS/OnVehicleData_TRS.md

 SDL must:

 - log corresponding error internally
 - ignore this notification and not transfer it to subscribed mobile applications

+3.
+In case SDL receives OnVehicleData notification from HMI

+and this notification is allowed by Policies for this mobile app

+and "parameters" field is omited at PolicyTable for this notification

+SDL must:
+- transfer received notification with all parameters as is to mobile app
+- respond with `<received_resultCode_from_HMI>` to mobile app

 ## Non-Functional Requirements
 1.